naratech-eng/researcher-platform/docs/prd/executive-summary.md

 ## Project Overview

-The Animal Genetics Research Platform with Emilia AI integration is a comprehensive system designed to bridge the gap between animal genetics researchers, livestock farmers, and students.
-The platform combines advanced genomic analysis tools, AI-assisted research capabilities, and practical breeding insights within a unified ecosystem to accelerate agricultural innovation, improve livestock breeding outcomes, and facilitate knowledge transfer between academic research and practical farming applications.
+The Animal Genetics Research Platform represents a transformative approach to livestock breeding and genetic research, creating a seamless connection between advanced genomic science and practical farming operations.
+This integrated platform combines real-time data sharing, AI-powered analytics, and collaborative tools to create a continuous feedback loop between research and practice.

+## Strategic Value Proposition

+1. **For the Agricultural Industry**
+   - Accelerated genetic improvement through data-driven breeding decisions
+   - Enhanced productivity and sustainability of livestock operations
+   - Improved traceability and quality assurance across the value chain

+2. **For Research Institutions**
+   - Access to comprehensive, real-world genetic and performance data
+   - Tools for advanced genomic analysis and predictive modeling
+   - Streamlined technology transfer from research to application

+3. **For Farmers and Breeders**
+   - Direct access to cutting-edge genetic research and breeding tools
+   - Data-driven insights for informed breeding and management decisions
+   - Participation in research programs with measurable benefits

 ## Key Stakeholders

-The platform serves four primary user personas:
+The platform serves a diverse ecosystem of users with distinct but interconnected needs:

-1. **Farmers**: Livestock producers seeking to improve their breeding programs through genetic insights and research participation
-2. **Researchers**: Animal geneticists developing new approaches to livestock improvement through genomic analysis
-3. **Students**: Future animal scientists learning genomic analysis and breeding principles
-4. **Administrators**: Technical staff managing platform access, security, and performance
+1. **Farmers & Breeders**
+   - Commercial and small-scale livestock producers
+   - Breeding program managers
+   - Livestock record keepers

+2. **Research Community**
+   - Geneticists and animal scientists
+   - Academic researchers
+   - Breeding program coordinators

+3. **Education Sector**
+   - University students in animal science
+   - Vocational training programs
+   - Extension services

+4. **Industry Partners**
+   - Breeding associations
+   - Livestock improvement organizations
+   - Agricultural technology providers

 ## Core Capabilities